XpiritCommunityEvents/HOL/migration.md

 ghcr.io/valet-customers/valet-cli:latest
 ```

-Now we want to try to create some migrations of the Azure DevOps project that you can find in the Xpirit Repository (dev.azure.com/xpirit).
+Now, we want to try to create some migrations of the Azure DevOps project that you can find in the Xpirit Repository (dev.azure.com/xpirit).
 The Team project name we can use for this exercise is **TailWindTraders**.

-> note: please feel free to use your own Azure DevOps projects, the lab is more step by step prepared, feel free to go of script here!
+> Note: please feel free to use your own Azure DevOps projects, the lab is more step by step prepared, feel free to go of script here!

-Now go to the folder `valet` on your local repo in your codespaces IDE.
+Now change directory to the folder `valet` on your local repo in your codespaces IDE.
 This is where we have pre-created a configuration file for the migration.
 A script to run valet has been pre-loaded into your codespace.

-> NOTE: If you're working in your own development environment, make sure you [obtain the latest version of `valet` and `valet-update`](https://github.com/valet-customers/distribution/tree/main/scripts).
+> Note: If you're working in your own development environment, make sure you [obtain the latest version of `valet` and `valet-update`](https://github.com/valet-customers/distribution/tree/main/scripts).
 You may have change the permissions on these scripts to make them executable:
 > ```
 > chmod +x valet
 > chmod +x valet-update